liangchen527/RIDG/README.md

 Please refer to details in the original project page: [Domainbed](https://github.com/facebookresearch/DomainBed)

-Main logic of this work is at domainbed.algorithms.RIDG
+The main implementation of this work is at domainbed.algorithms.RIDG

 ## Citation